mesonbuild/meson/docs/markdown/Builtin-options.md

 value passed to `-s PTHREAD_POOL_SIZE` when using emcc.
 No other c/c++ compiler supports this option.

+Since *0.56.0* compiler options can be set per subproject, see below.

 ## Specifying options per machine

 Since *0.51.0*, some options are specified per machine rather than globally for